Which Glow Worm Caves to Visit in New Zealand

 Te Anau Glow Worm Caves

 Embark on a journey across Lake Te Anau to some glow worm caves.
 As well as seeing waterfalls and young limestone features, you’ll enjoy a boat ride inside the cave underneath amazing displays of glow worms.
 This Te Anau Glowworm Caves tour is accessible from Te Anau town.
+Find out more on Viator and Tripadvisor.

 If you’re not afraid to get off the beaten track, Clifden Caves provides an amazing adventure through a marked cave network.
 You’ll have close encounters with glow worms along the way, as well as seeing various caverns with limestone features.
 Do not enter the cave during or after rainfall in case of flash flooding.
 The Clifden Caves are around 16km from Tuatapere.